foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 <h4 class="blog-subtitle uppercase bold">JSS</h4>

-What's cool about <a rel="noreferrer"  href="https://cssinjs.org" target=_blank>JSS</a> is that it considers the available styling options out there, e.g, Sass, PostCSS, Styled Components, etc., and tries to integrate as much of their functionalities as it can via an impressive plugin ecosystem.
-Also, I found their <a rel="noreferrer"  href="https://cssinjs.org/from-sass-to-cssinjs" target=_blank>From Sass to CSS-in-JS</a> presentation very cool and thought-provoking.
+What's cool about <a class="bold" rel="noreferrer"  href="https://cssinjs.org" target=_blank>JSS</a> is that it considers the available styling options out there, e.g, Sass, PostCSS, Styled Components, etc., and tries to integrate as much of their functionalities as it can via an impressive plugin ecosystem.
+Also, I found their <a class="bold" rel="noreferrer"  href="https://cssinjs.org/from-sass-to-cssinjs" target=_blank>From Sass to CSS-in-JS</a> presentation very cool and thought-provoking.

 The API is quite extensive, but the gist is that you write styles in plain JavaScript and inject them into your React components with `createUseStyles` from `react-jss`: